kstrauser/iterdict/README.markdown

 # Haven't you always wanted an infinite dict?

-IterDicts are almost exactly like regular Python dicts except that they're only populated upon demand.
+IterDicts are similar to regular Python dicts except that they're only populated upon demand.
 This gives them most of the same advantages of generators, such as the ability to operator on very large (or infinite!) datasets.